What Do The New Low BTL Interest Rates Mean?

 While the interest rates are at a record low, there’s fees attached to access the deals, tax changes already in place with more to come, in addition to more stringent affordability tests to access Buy-to-Let mortgages.
-Each of which should be considered prior to applying.
+Each of these should be considered prior to applying.

-Major Considerations before Investing in Rental Property
+Major Considerations Before Investing in Rental Property

 One of the advantages just now with the deals is that it’ll stave off the effects of the changes to affect portfolio landlords.
 It’ll only buy some time though because the changes are still going to affect all landlords – eventually!